Samuel-Jonas/distributed-systems_Golang/README.md

 # distributed-systems_Golang
-Just a crud in Golang using Rest and gRPC to communicate with database and process with Architecture based on Microservices.
+Just a crud in Golang using Rest to communicate with database and process with Architecture based on Microservices.

 ## REST API